true crime

 ADVERTISEMENT

-Nicole recalls a time she had a woman whose daughter had gone missing over the weekend.
+Nicole recalled a time she had a woman whose daughter had gone missing over the weekend.
 A psychic contacted her and told her she'd been kidnapped, raped and killed, that both her hands and feet had been bound and she was in a shed by a lake.

-The only psychic that has given Nicole pause is Debbie Marshall, who is well known in Australia.
+The only psychic that has given Nicole pause is Debbie Marshall, who is well-known in Australia.

 "She got things like smelling a particular perfume of a missing person that the brother recognised as hers," she said.
 "How would she know that?
 So I keep an open mind."

-There are two other commonalities that the families of long-term missing people often share; vivid dreams and survivors' guilt.
+There are two other commonalities that the families of long-term missing people often share: vivid dreams and survivors' guilt.

 As for the guilt, families torture themselves with "what ifs" and question everything about what they did and didn't do.